minio/docs/source/administration/object-management/object-delete.rst

 Site Replication
 ~~~~~~~~~~~~~~~~

-For clusters with :ref:`multi-site replication <minio-site-replication-overview>` set up, MinIO replicates all ``delete`` operations performed on any cluster to each of the other clusters in the peer group.
+For clusters with :ref:`multi-site replication <minio-site-replication-overview>` enabled, MinIO replicates all ``delete`` operations performed on any cluster to each of the other clusters in the peer group.

 Delete behavior on any single peer follows the same processes as any MinIO deployment.